deephealthproject/eddl/docs/sphinx/source/installation/build-options.rst

 .. note::

-    Backup option for when there is no GPU, or CUDA is not found.
+    A backup option for when there is no GPU, or CUDA is not found.

 - **GPU (CUDA) support:** If you have CUDA installed, the EDDL will automatically be compiled for GPU.
 Additionally, you can force it's use with the following cmake option: